SuttonNet

 • Scans can be monstrously large files.
 Limit the scan resolution if you can; 300 dots per inch is good enough for many documents.

-• For multiple attachments: send one or two at a time.
+• For multiple attachments: send a few at a time.

-If you have large attachments to share, what about loading them to your Bizazz website, then emailing the link to your friends, colleagues or customers?
+If you have large files to share: what about loading them to your Bizazz website, then emailing the link to your friends, colleagues or customers?
+Here's how.

-2. Add all your files' content (photos, text, whatever) to this page.
-Use the photo processor to load photos to the website backend.
-Then insert them onto the webpage.
-Remember to 'clean pasted text' manually in older Bizazz versions; Bizazz v2 does this for you.
+3. For other filetypes: add content (photos, text, whatever) to the new webpage.
+Remember to first 'clean pasted text' in older Bizazz versions; Bizazz version 2 does this for you.